Sex outside Marriage

 Since the twentieth century, it has become apparent that Christian communities have found a variety of ways to induce sexual ecstasy, often presented as religious ecstasy.
 Examples are flagellation, constraint and other Sadomasochistic practices often described as "discipline".
 Some sects use self denial and rhythmic chanting to achieve altered states of consciousness.
 Another, perhaps unlikely, method employs snake handling to induce ecstasy.
 Since Freud wrote about sublimated sex, an ever wider range of people have become aware of the difficulties in distinguishing religious from sexual ecstasies.

 Christian societies are now slightly more realistic than they once were.
-The second Council of Mâcon in 585 decreed that male corpses should not be buried next to female ones until they had decomposed*.
+The second Council of Mâcon in 585 decreed that male corpses should not be buried next to female ones until they had decomposed8.
 One could never be too careful in matters sexual.
 The obsession with sex often had dire results.
 Not so long ago gynaecologists could carry out physical examinations only when absolutely necessary.
 And even then it was common practice for such examinations to be carried out under sheets in darkened rooms.
-In the early nineteenth century a Philadelphia professor could boast of American women that they "prefer to suffer the extremity of danger and pain rather than waive those scruples of delicacy which prevent their maladies from being fully explored"*.
+In the early nineteenth century a Philadelphia professor could boast of American women that they "prefer to suffer the extremity of danger and pain rather than waive those scruples of delicacy which prevent their maladies from being fully explored"9.
 We shall never know how many thousands of women have died unnecessarily, protecting their Christian modesties from the attentions of the medical profession.

 Most of the extreme Christian ideas are now discarded and forgotten, having been superseded by liberal, secular and scientific ones.
-Sometimes all that was necessary was for a non-believer to bring the Christian-inspired practice to public notice, and public opinion did the rest.
+Sometimes all that was necessary was for a nonbeliever to bring the Christian-inspired practice to public notice, and public opinion did the rest.

 As we have already noted, at the end of the nineteenth century female masturbation was sometimes prevented by excising the clitoris, or cauterising it with red-hot irons, this operation being advocated and practised by Christian physicians.
-Such practices fell out of use after being publicised by an atheist physician named Sigmund Freud*.
+Such practices fell out of use after being publicised by an atheist physician named Sigmund Freud10.

 Delicious